duhboto/MetamorphicGuard/README.md

 - Integrating with GitHub Actions
 - Generating reports and badges

+**Architecture**: See [Architecture Documentation](docs/architecture.md) for details on component interfaces, execution system, worker liveness, and signal handling.

 ## Reference Projects in This Repository

 Metamorphic Guard ships with three companion projects that demonstrate how teams can fold the library into their delivery workflows and produce auditable evidence: